top of page

 Sustainability

 Steel-like wood dramatically contributes to sustainability.
-Many products use reclaimed wood and recyclable materials, which lowers the overall construction footprint and supports a circular economy.
+Many products use reclaimed wood and recyclable materials which lowers the overall construction footprint and supports a circular economy.
 Studies suggest that the manufacturing processes for steel-like wood often consume 30% less energy than traditional steel production, resulting in lower carbon emissions.

 Additionally, sourcing this material from managed forests helps protect ecosystems while ensuring responsible practices.
 This approach resonates well with an eco-conscious public and boosts the credibility of builders who choose to use it.